atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 - **{$OPENBMC}** the reachable address of Mipocket
 - **{$USER}** with the username to be used
 - **{$PASSWORD}** with the password for Mipocket (could be encrypted with PSK => See Security below)

+*This part does not apply if you use Atos Host Template*

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/zabbix/doc/macros.png)

 ## <a name="edge_template"></a>How to install LLD BullSequana Edge template